skillc01/BesideTheStars/README.md

 Music in Game:
 * UNDERWATER SPACE GALAXY CHILL-OUT BACKGROUND MUSIC
 * Mariana Trench by Paul Keane - Royalty-Free Music found here: https://www.youtube.com/watch?v=wpDh3rgjgr4&fbclid=IwAR0fLsx1WkTnZOB2U1Ve5fGX9V0x0cSnTXcS9fSlwUjX9rfx7aH1L5xi1dc

-* Would like to thank Sean Mills for the creation and coding of the main menu of the game.